gilesdring/gilesdring.com/_posts/2020-07-07-running-to-pink-flag.md

 ---

 My first [Sofa to So Far](https://www.runningpunks.com/) run, and I'm sticking with the spirit by listening to one of the most inflential bands that no-one has ever heard.
-Listen to Pink Flag, and you can hear 1980s US Hardcore.
-Not to mention 1990s Elastica).
+Listen to Pink Flag, and you can hear 1980s US Hardcore (not to mention 1990s Elastica).
 They were and are vehemently not a punk band.
 What they did, and did brilliantly, is took the sounds and textures and excitement of punk music and used it as a tool to craft minimalist masterpieces.